Adelabumowe/aws-config/AWS-config-docs.md

 <ins>Step 2</ins>: Using the delegated admin creds, enable aws config across all accounts and all enabled regions in the organization.

-This script creates a stackset in the masteraccount using the delegated admin credentials.
+This script creates a stackset in the master account using the delegated admin credentials.
 The stackset in turn creates cloudformation stacks that enables aws config in every enabled region in every account asides the master account(This was created in the first step).
 See below images

 ```sh
 ./configdelegated.sh